roadlabs/openai-cookbook/techniques_to_improve_reliability.md

 #### Method

 Prompting the model to reason out its answers can be done in many ways.
 One way is to demonstrate with a few examples ('few-shot'), as studied by [Jason Wei and Denny Zhou et al. from Google](https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html).
-Here's an example few-shot chain-of-thought prompt:
+Here's an example few-shot chain-of-thought prompt:示范

 [![chain of thought example](images/chain_of_thought_fig1.png)
 <br>Source: *Chain of Thought Prompting Elicits Reasoning in Large Language Models* Jason Wei and Denny Zhou et al. (2022)](https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html)